 - 5.15.
 The SHMA does recommend that, when seeking to establish broad requirements for different types and sizes of new market housing, this should take account of existing pressures and market signals of shortage.
 Evidence of sold property prices shows that, for the RH17 postcode that contains Horsted Keynes (and covers the rural area surrounding Haywards Heath and Burgess Hill), the median property price over the year to June 2015 was £490,400.
 Just looking at smaller terraced and semi-detached properties, the median prices were £374,400 and £380,300 respectively4.
-As a first-time buyer, in order to secure a mortgage on such properties, assuming a 10% deposit, a single person would need an annual income of £96,275 and a couple, a joint income of £134,7805.
+As a first-time buyer, in order to secure a mortgage on such properties, assuming a 10% deposit, a single person would need an annual income of £96,275 and a couple, a joint income of £134,780 5 .
 This is clearly out of the reach of almost all first-time buyers.
 House prices have risen even further since 2015. - 5.16.
-The most recent evidence, provided by the Horsted Keynes Housing Needs Survey 2019, also identified that the overwhelming majority of the households who need affordable housing (87.5% of the 24 households) require one-bedroom properties.
-This reflects the high proportion of single adult and adult couple households, who represent the vast bulk of those identified as being in housing need. - 5.17.
-This above evidence, combined with the evidence from the local community, collectively demonstrates that as well as a need for smaller, particularly one-bed, properties for rent there is a need for a greater number of smaller dwellings at an affordable price for first- time buyers, young and growing families and older residents wishing to downsize in Horsted Keynes.
-Indeed, the provision of a larger supply of smaller units may help to reduce the price and make entry-level housing more affordable in Horsted Keynes.
-This is reflected in Policies HK2 and HK3.
+More recent evidence, provided by the Horsted Keynes Housing Needs Survey 2019, also identified that the overwhelming majority of the households who need affordable housing (87.5% of the 24 households) require one-bedroom properties.
+This reflects the high proportion of single adult and adult couple households, who represent the vast bulk of those identified as being in housing need.